BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_04.md

 ## Phantasm Badge

 After you've left Narcissa's house, talk to the Audino breeder next to the Pokemon Center for a repeatable battle against 3 Audino.
 Each time you win, you'll get *5* *Exp.
-Candy S*.
+Candy M*.

 !battle(["Lina",:POKEBREEDER_F,0], "Forest Field")